MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_cruise_track_datasets.rst

   plt.show()

-Example 2:
+Example 2
 ----------

 Imagine you would like to colocalize a 'large' number of variables along the track of multiple cruises.
 Hard-coding the variable names, table names, and tolerance parameters (as shown in Example 1) is an error-prone process.
 This example show an alternative approach to implement multi-variable colocalization.

 Here, we colocalize two open-ocean North-Pacific transect cruises ('KOK1606' [gradient1], 'MGL1704' [gradient2]) with 14 variables from satellite datasets, model outputs, underway cruise measurements, and World-Ocean-Atlas climatology dataset.
-A full list of variables can be retrieved using the get_catalog() command (COMMENT: Make get_catalog() a hyperlink).
-Also, please review the tips mentioned Example 1 since they are generally relevant to this example.
+A full list of variables can be retrieved using the get_catalog() command .
+Also, please review the tips mentioned Example 1 since they are relevant to this example.
 It takes a few minutes to run this script since we are colocalizing two long cruises with multiple target variables.
 Reduce the number of cruises (line 12), and/or number of target variables (lines 19-36) to save time.

+..COMMENT: Make get_catalog() a hyperlink in the above paragraph.

 As a simple show case, the colocalized synechococcus abundance is plotted against latitude and is compared with phosphaste concentration from World Ocean Atlas monthly climatology dataset (line 91).
 The full colocalized dataset is stored in a csv file on local machine.